 It is of vital importance to keep knowledge workers healthy and happy.
-Technology is changing our life and work styles, which can be either a blessing or a threat.
-There is a tendency to move less, to take fewer breaks and less time for relaxation, leading to lifestyle related health risks.
-Technology can be used to monitor physical and emotional well-being and help to change behavior when necessary.
+Technology is changing our life and work styles rapidly.
+There is a tendency to move less, to have fewer breaks and take less time for relaxation all leading to increased societal costs due to lifestyle related health risks (e.g. burn-out).
+SWELL focuses to use sensor technologies to monitor physical and emotional wellbeing and help to change behavior when necessary.

-The main ICT-challenge of SWELL is to develop systems that can recognize human physical activity and work tasks, and to estimate physical fitness, workload and mental strain on the basis of heterogeneous raw sensor data streams (e.g. video, posture, heart rate, computer interaction).
+The main ICT challenge of SWELL is to develop algorithms that can recognize human physical activity, identify work tasks and to estimate physical fitness, workload and mental strain on the basis of combining heterogeneous raw sensor data streams (e.g. video, posture, heart rate, computer interaction).
 The (securely stored) personal data is analyzed to find personal behavioral patterns leading to strain and fatigue.
 Finally, user centric reasoning methods are developed in order to learn effective personalized feedback strategies.

 The ICT research in this project has been inspired by several technological and societal trends.
 The quantified self-movement is a community of people that uses sensors to capture different aspects of life in order to improve individual performance.
 Life logging is the idea to record your daily life to identify patterns or to retrieve memories in its original context.

 Whereas the digital profiling mechanisms used by giants like Google and Facebook raises serious concerns about the terms and conditions, SWELL has a fundamentally different data and business model.
 Users own and control their own data.
 SWELL uses, improves and integrates the behavioural profiling technologies into user centered assistive technologies for achieving a better belance between professional work and private life and between mental and physical health.
 The user collects data in order to achieve a less stressful and more balanced life, in line with the increasing societal focus on self-management.